Time Warner Cable CEO Britt says he has cancer

-(Reuters) - Time Warner Cable TWC.N Chief Executive Glenn Britt disclosed to employees on Tuesday that he is undergoing treatment for cancer but said he will continue working until his retirement at the end of the year.
+Oct 29 (Reuters) - Time Warner Cable Chief Executive Glenn Britt disclosed to employees on Tuesday that he is undergoing treatment for cancer but said he will continue working until his retirement at the end of the year.

 Britt, who has been CEO since 2001, said in a memo to employees that he beat melanoma five years ago but that the cancer has returned.
 He said doctors discovered it when they ran tests for a problem he was having with his voice over the summer.